SanGraphic/QuickBoost/README.md

 # QuickBoost
 ## Automated Windows Tweaking Utility (Work in Progress)
-compiled by @sangraphic, I did not invent / find these tweaks, I simply wrote this free program / scrupt to help people in need.
+compiled by @sangraphic, I did not find most of these tweaks, simply wrote this free program / script to help people in need.

 ## ⚠ make a system restore point incase anything goes wrong ⚠